top of page

 • If it feels "off" stop if it feels wobbly, unstable or painful, stop and modify or choose a different exercise

-• Don't overdo it aim to leave each exercise session feeling like you could have done, rather than feeling like you did too much
+• Don't overdo it aim to leave each exercise session feeling like you could have done more, rather than feeling like you did too much

-Work with a Certified Personal Trainer Who Specializes in Strength Training for Hypermobility
+Work with a Certified Personal Trainer Who Understands Hypermobility and Midlife Fitness

-From warm-up to exercise selection, volume, frequency and recovery strategies, a certified personal trainer who specializes in hypermobility can create and customize a program that meets you where you are and progress you gradually and sustainably toward your meaningful fitness goals.
-This helps you enjoy an even fuller life with fewer limits.
+From warm-up to exercise selection, volume, frequency and recovery strategies, a certified personal trainer who understands your unique needs can create and customize a program that meets you where you are and progress you gradually and sustainably toward your meaningful fitness goals.

 A Personalized Training Approach for Hypermobility

-If you’re looking for a hypermobility personal trainer with specialized training in movement strategies for hypermobility and Ehlers-Danlos Syndrome (EDS), visit my website to learn more about how we can work together virtually or in Del Mar, CA and to book your complimentary consultation.
+If you want to build a foundation of stability and strength so you can stay active, vibrant, and injury-free for years to come, visit my website to learn more about how we can work together virtually or in Del Mar, CA and to book your complimentary consultation.

 If you found this article helpful, I encourage you to sign up for my newsletter to receive midlife fitness insights, tips, encouragement and offers straight to your inbox: